roadrunner-server/roadrunner-docs/beep-beep/reload.md

 ```

 ## Performance
 The `reload` component will affect the performance of application server.
 Make sure to use it in development mode only.
+In the future we have plans to rewrite this plugin to use native OS capabilities of notification events.